Brooklyn Navy Yard: Brooklyn Naval Hospital

 The Brooklyn Naval Hospital was established in 1825 on a site that was not initially contiguous with the main Navy Yard.
 A main building was completed in 1838, and was subsequently expanded with several wings, including two permanent wings built in 1840 that still exist.
 A two-story Surgeon's House was built in 1863.
 More structures were added in the early 20th century, including a medical supply depot, a lumber shed, and quarters buildings.
 The hospital also operated a cemetery from 1831 to 1910, when the cemetery reached its burial capacity.
 In 1948, the hospital was decommissioned and most of its functions were relocated to other facilities.

 In 2012, Steiner Studios proposed to build a media campus at the former hospital site as an annex to its existing campus at the Navy Yard.
 A park on the hospital cemetery's site, the Naval Cemetery Landscape, was opened in May 2016.
 At the time, Steiner Studios was planning to restore the hospital buildings starting in 2017, and restoration was expected to take nearly a decade.
+Designed by Nelson Byrd Woltz Landscape Architects, the public park received an award for its accessible wooden boardwalk that "seems to hover... across an undulating, grassy plane of pollinator habitat to a cherry grove."